phan/phan/README.md

 With Phan installed, you'll want to [create a `.phan/config.php` file](https://github.com/phan/phan/wiki/Getting-Started#creating-a-config-file) in your project to tell Phan how to analyze your source code.
 Once configured, you can run it via `./vendor/bin/phan`.

-Phan depends on PHP 7.2+ with the [php-ast](https://github.com/nikic/php-ast) extension (1.0.1+) and supports analyzing PHP version 7.0-7.4 syntax.
+Phan depends on PHP 7.2+ with the [php-ast](https://github.com/nikic/php-ast) extension (1.0.10+ is preferred) and supports analyzing PHP version 7.0-7.4 syntax.
 Installation instructions for php-ast can be found [here](https://github.com/nikic/php-ast#installation).
 (Phan can be used without php-ast by using the CLI option `--allow-polyfill-parser`, but there are slight differences in the parsing of doc comments)